 Inserted graphics are actually imported copies of images NOT links.
-If you cause a change to the graphics file, that change will not appear in your diagram unless you re-import the file.
+If you cause a change to the graphics file, that change will not appear in your diagram unless you reimport the file.

 The fill color for imported graphic images serves as a tinting color.
 Initially there is no tint color (fill color) for the imported graphic and all of the colors are unaffected.
-If you change the tint color by selecting a fill color, the colors will appear as shades of the tint color (see Tinting on page 41).
+If you change the tint color by selecting a fill color, the colors will appear as shades of the tint color.